This article has been replaced with a newer one, which can be found here.

 Plan for peaks, and have a plan in place for what you will do when capacity is exceeded - let's face it, one day capacity will be exceeded.
 Often you can't afford all the capacity you think you'll need, so cost out what you can, and make sure any remaining risks and issues are well understood by the business.

-code is easier to change if it is isolated from other code, look for
+Existing code is easier to change if it is isolated from other code,

-dependencies, and seek to pass handles to these into functions (in
+look for dependencies, and seek to pass handles to these into

 My suggestion for sign-off here is just to put a logical plan in place and walk the business through it.
 If they feel you are leaving too much work for the future at least a debate can be had.
 Less work later often means more work now, so it's all about trade-offs.